davestewart/davestewart-content/content/blog/work/hackathon-guide/index.md

 Team size is one of the most crucial choices to make:

-- a two person team may work great together, but you'll lack the firepower of a larger team, and may not get enough work done in the time to create something useful
+- a two person team may work great together, but you'll lack the firepower of a larger team, and may not get enough work done in the time to compete with larger teams (but, don't let that stop you!)
 - a four to six person team is probably the sweet spot; any more and people may not have something to do or it becomes too difficult to meaningfully split and coordinate the work

 Here's some examples of team splits: